masoudltf/tosan-widget-guide/README.md

       2. In the 'Operating System' field, select 'Web'.
       3. Depending on the business that your widget offers, select the categories in the 'Category' field.
       4. After registering your widget in the Widget Store; your widget will be introduced in a separate page in the Widget Store, so you can upload the pictures of your widget in the 'Pictures' section.
+      5. In the 'Services' section you must select the banking services that you want to use and need in your widget.